DoSomething/communal-docs/Incidents/README.md

 First of all, **take a deep breath!** :relieved: It can be stressful to get an alert, but we're all in this together.
 As an on-call engineer, your first job is to [investigate the alert](#first-responder-checklist) to figure out whether this is a "real" emergency or not.
 If it is (or you're unsure), don't hesitate to [**Escalate** the incident](#escalate-an-incident) to summon help!

-As a first-responder, you'll coordinate our response [during the incident](#during-the-incident) and document the issue [after the incident is resolved](#after-the-incident).
+## When you get an alert...

+As a first-responder, you'll run through the following "checklist" to investigate the alert, coordinate our response [during the incident](#during-the-incident) and document the issue [after the incident is resolved](#after-the-incident).
+You're the point person for our response, but the whole team is available to help out!
 We've got this!

 ### First-Responder Checklist

 1. If you have time to troubleshoot (via phone or computer), **Acknowledge** the incident to let others know you're on it.
 2. If the alert was triggered by an automated test failure (from [Ghost Inspector](https://ghostinspector.com) or [Runscope](https://www.runscope.com)), it will automatically retry.
-This might resolve the issue, in which case you're all set & can move on to [After The Incident](#after-the-incident) steps!
+This might resolve the issue, in which case you're all set & can move on to [**After The Incident**](#after-the-incident) steps!

 If this wasn't cleared up by an automatic retry, it's time to figure out the severity of the issue: